GopikrishnanSasikumar/AI-Project-Ideas/README.md

 Alert system for efficient communication with authorities the alarm triggered by a women when she is about to be attacked.
 For example, finding the nearest safe zones, police stations, nearest friends and relatives..etc.

+## 5. Fake news detection using ML

+### tags: NLP, deep learning, machine learning.

+A cliche project in machine learning but its good to build better model that's actually working and improve existing models.

+## 6. AI app for collecting datasets

+### tags: data science, machine learning, deep learning.

+ML/DL need a lot of datasets for training the models.
+What about building an Android/IOS app that makes data collection easy ?
+Use pretrained models like Imagenet and various NLP models to do automatic labelling, various statictical techniques to automatically generate summary of datasets.
+Use various preprocessing techniques to apply a particular preprocessing technique to a dataset.
+What i am saying is an excel for data science!